-- A compilation of texts is representative for some output information type C, if it includes the full range of variability of texts with respect to C. - Corpus representativeness is important for generalization, because the corpus governs what can be learned about a given domain.
+- A corpus is representative for an output information type C, if it includes the full range of variability of texts with respect to C. - Important for generalization, because the given corpus governs what can be learned about the associated domain.